joseconti/woo-redsys-gateway-light/readme.txt

 * Checkout logo customization.
 * Iupay Gateway is included with its own setting page
 * Tokenization
-* Pay with one click
+* Pay with 1 click.
 * Preauthorizations
 * Approve preauthorizations from WooCommerce order
 * Direct Debit